sarisabban/VaxDesign/README.md

 `python3 VaxDesign.py -g RECEPTOR.pdb MOTIF.pdb SCAFFOLD.pdb` use `-g or --graft`

-* Run the FunFolDes protocol
+* Run the Fold From Loop protocol (Not Implemented Yet)

 `python3 VaxDesign.py -f motif.pdb grafted.pdb FROM TO USERNAME` use `-f or --ffd`